 The Paint and Sip Primer

 Paint and sip spots are exactly what they sound like: places where you can hold a brush in one hand and a glass of wine (or whatever your beverage of choice is) in the other.
 Don’t worry if you’re nervous about bringing your child to a bar — the spots are more art studio than saloon.
 Rows of easels are set up facing an instructor, who walks you through the painting of that session, step by step.
 You can join a scheduled class with a predetermined painting, or book a private event for a chance to choose from hundreds of designs.

 Costs range from about $30 to $60 per person, per session, and everything (except the drinks) is included.
+(You can bring your own wine, beer, champagne, etc.—but no hard liquor.)
 The location will provide paints, an easel, and an apron; you bring yourself and the kids, and your inner artists.
 Even without any previous artistic experience, you’ll be surprised at how great everyone’s art turns out.
 Who knew you were so creative?

 Painting With a Twist

-Painting With a Twist opened its doors on Cobble Hill’s busy Smith Street last month, and it’s a bright and inviting place to spend a few hours painting and relaxing.
+Painting With a Twist is a bright and inviting place to spend a few hours painting and relaxing.
 The space is relatively small, but cozy, and instructors and staff are super friendly.
 The recommended age is over 7, so leave the little ones at home for this one.

 The Menu: Basic wine, beer, soda and small finger food is available, but you’re welcome to bring your own booze as well.
 No alcohol is allowed on family days, although 15 – 20 year olds are welcome to attend the regular painting sessions (sans drinking, of course!).

 For the Kids: Family-friendly classes are often scheduled throughout the month here, but try to book with a friend because the singles and regular classes are more popular, and classes can be cancelled if a minimum number of participants isn’t met.